 This course is intended for engineering students and consists of the fundamentals of general and physical chemistry.
-Laboratory work is designed to amplify the lectures, provide an introduction to laboratory techniques, and introduce some methods of analysis currently used in industry; 3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: Math placement level 3 sprina
+Laboratory work is designed to give students hands-on experience with principles discussed in the lectures, provide an introduction to laboratory techniques, and introduce some methods of analysis currently used in the industry.
+Laboratory experiments will reinforce concepts introduced in lectures and will teach basic laboratory skills and techniques.
+Fundamental quantitation and analytical techniques are emphasized; 3 hours of lecture, 3 hours of laboratory per week.